epfl-ada/ada-2023-project-adacadabra1000101/README.md

 This phenomenon is called typecasting, in which an actor becomes strongly identified with particular roles, or characters having the same traits or coming from the same social or ethnic groups.
 The CMU Movies Summary Corpus has already observed 501 recurring character tropes.
 In this study, we want to analyse these tropes, by decoding the features *(gender, age, height, ethnicity and facial features)* of their actors observing them throughout time and movie genres, before correlating these findings to the movie's box office success.

-_**Please find our code and results in for Mileston P3 in milstone_p3.ipynb**_
+_**Please find our code and results for Milestone P3 in milstone_p3.ipynb**_

 ## Research questions
-In this study, we would like to explore following:
-* Explore whether specific actor types are associated with particular character tropes
+In this study, we would like to explore whether specific actor types are associated with particular character tropes and what are the specific features for each trope.
-* Do these casting preferences fluctuate over the decades and movie genres?
-* How does the alignment between casting choices and ideal character portrayals impact a movie's box office success?

 ### Subquestions for story telling
 * Do casting choices perpetuate stereotypes?
 * Did certain films establish a trend in typecasting, where actors are selected based on their similarity to a particularly influential portrayal in a specific role?
 * In what type of role would you find yourself typecasted in?

 ## Additional Datasets
-We construct our own dataset containing good quality face images of the actors of interest (#347).
+- Images of actors: We construct our own dataset containing good quality face images of the actors of interest (#347).
 We obtain the images from [The Movie DataBase](https://www.themoviedb.org/) (TMDB).
 To see more detail, consult Step 3. <br>
 - [WikiData](https://query.wikidata.org/sparql): We use WikiData to convert our ActorEthnicities values from keys to usable, readable strings.

 ## Addtional Files
-- actor_images.csv :
-- actor_features.csv :
-- people_images.ipynb :
--
+We have exported some of the dataframes we have constructed in the .ipynb files into .csv files, in order to access them more easily, without having to rerun the code each time, as some of the functions returning the dataframes took quite long to run.
+The files are the following and can be found in data/our_datasets:

+- **actors_with_tropes.csv** : contains only the actors that have a trope associetated to their character (contains doubles)

+- **actor_images.csv** : 4 columns (Actor,Image URL,Image height,Image width) and 351 rows

+- **actor_features.csv** : 3 columns (Actor's name, actor landmakrs (series), actor encodings (array)), 350 rows (1 row per actor)

+- **tropes_characters_ethnicity.csv** : dataset extracted during P2 milestone, containing the following columns: Freebase_charactermap,Trope,CharacterName,ActorName,ActorAge,ActorDOB,ActorEthnicity Label,ActorGender,ActorHeight,Freebase_actorID,MovieName,Genres,Decade,ReleaseDate,BoxOffice,Freebase_movieID,Wiki_movieID,StrActorEthnicity (501 rows)

+- **merge_features_filtered.csv** : dataframe that is the merge of tropes_characters_ethnicity and actor_features.
+It contains addtional columns for the euclidean distance between each character

+We have also one additional notebook used to generate some of the datasets above:

+- **people_images.ipynb** : jupyter notebook in which the functions to create actor_images.csv and actor_features.csv are defined

 ## Methods
 ### 1) Supervised Machine Learning for Classification
 We want to find the function, y=F(X), that links the actor's features to the character trope played.
 We are given input/output pairs (X, y) with y the class labels and X the list of actor features, both continous and categorical.
 An example that could be used is logistic regression, which would give us an output between 0 and 1 of belonging to a character trope based on a input of actor features.<br>

-### 2) Similarity Metrics
+### 2) Unsupervised Machine Learning for Clustering
-We use this method to better visualise the links between our actor features and our variables of interest (box office success, decades of release, character tropes).
-We will decide on the best model to use based on our research questions and our choice will be described in P3 Milestone.<br>

-### 3) T-Tests
-We will use hypothesis testing to test if two or more tropes are similar in terms of features.
-We will perform a standard t-test, comparing the means of the value of both group.
+We want to see whether actors playing the same tropes ressemble each other, and therefore cluster together.
+We only concentrate on the facial features of the actors in order to obtain the clusters (use of the euclidean distance between actors).
+We are also interesting in finding tropes that cluster

 ## Project Structure